Verification: d74e5bf16d135a91

 What Shines

-Plot starts getting more layered; conflict between insider vs outsider becomes clearer; humour and drama begin to intermingle more seamlessly.
+The plot becomes more layered; the conflict between insider versus outsider becomes clearer; humor and drama begin to intermingle more seamlessly.

-Mid‑season lull: some episodes feel like “connective tissue” rather than forward motion.
-Viewers wanting high stakes may find patches slow.
+A mid-season lull occurs; some episodes feel like mere “connective tissue” rather than advancing the plot.
+Viewers seeking high stakes may find certain patches slow.

 [Episode 4]